Johnny-corona-Bolivar/Master-s-Degree-Project/Cyber Intelligence.md

 - HTML email and landing page manipulation
 - Security metrics collection and interpretation
 - Secure lab setup using VirtualBox and Kali Linux
+- Cyber Threat Intelligence (CTI) collection and analysis
+- Practical experience with phishing or malware simulation tools
+- Network traffic analysis and log investigation
+- Understanding of attack frameworks and kill chains
+- Incident response and forensic investigation techniques
+- Report writing and technical documentation
+- Critical thinking and problem-solving in cybersecurity contexts

 ---